keploy/keploy/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Contributor Code of Conduct for Keploy

 ## Our Pledge